Luxembourg at the Olympics

-Luxembourg first competed at the Winter Olympic Games in 1928, and has taken part in a total of seven Winter Games.
+Luxembourg first competed at the Winter Olympic Games in 1928, and has taken part in a total of ten Winter Games.
 Thus, despite having been one of the earliest countries to take part, Luxembourg has competed in relatively few of the Games.
-In the seven Games, Luxembourg has won a total of two medals: both silver, and won by Marc Girardelli in 1992.
+To date, Luxembourg has won a total of two medals: both silver, and won by Marc Girardelli in 1992.

-After Luxembourg's first appearance, in St. Moritz, and the country's second appearance, at the 1936 Games in Garmisch-Partenkirchen, Luxembourg did not compete at the Olympics for another five decades.
+After Luxembourg's first appearance, in St. Moritz, and the country's second appearance, at the 1936 Games in Garmisch-Partenkirchen, Luxembourg did not compete at the Winter Olympics for another five decades.
 As a low-lying country, whose highest peak (the Kneiff) lies only 560 metres (1,837 ft) above sea level, Luxembourg had little pedigree in most Winter Olympic sports.

 However, the naturalisation of Marc Girardelli, an Austrian-born alpine skier, saw Luxembourg return to the Games in 1988.
-In the following Winter Olympics, in 1992 in Albertville, Girardelli won Luxembourg's first two Winter Olympic medals, scooping silver in both the Giant Slalom and Super G.
+In the following Winter Olympics, in 1992 in Albertville, Girardelli won Luxembourg's first two Winter Olympic medals, scooping silver in both the giant slalom and super-G.

 Neither Girardelli, nor Luxembourg, has won another Winter medal since 1992, but the country's return to the Winter world stage has been maintained by the appearance of two ice skaters in subsequent Games: Patrick Schmit in 1998 and Fleur Maxwell in 2006.

 Luxembourg qualified for the 2010 Winter Olympics with two athletes but did not participate because one did not reach the criteria set by the NOC and the other was injured before the Games.